gamingwithevets/casiocalc/tools/cwqr/index.md

 parent: Tools
 ---

 Welcome to the ClassWiz QR code URL parser!
-This is a GUI frontend for [happy sheep's QR parser](https://cwqr.pages.dev), the version used here is a fork of the original.
+This is a GUI frontend for [happy sheep's QR parser](https://cwqr.pages.dev).
+The version used here is a modified fork of the original.
+You can visit [this page](/casiocalc/tools/cwqr/src/) if you want to see the full raw output of the parser.

 NOTE: Everything is currently not fully supported.